YellowJacketLinux/LFS/APX-The-Why.md

 networking (based on GnuTLS as the TLS stack) and RPM itself with the dependencies needed to build RPM.

-This may remain a personal project forever but I do hope to eventally (as in before June 30, 2024) have both a decent desktop environment and an installer, potentially allowing this to become a community driven “Socialist GNU/Linux” (users own the means to production) that
+This may remain a personal project forever but I do hope to eventually (as in before June 30, 2024) have both a decent desktop environment and an installer, potentially allowing this to become a community driven “Socialist GNU/Linux” (users own the means to production) that